valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 **1,155,000 requests per second**.
 We've managed to double our requests per second.
 All this on a single board computer that's the size of a credit card.

 While this is far from what I would recommend for a production server these are the same steps I'd reccomend to someone evaluating Valkey.
-It's important to start testing with a single instance to start finding the optimal settings.
-Then you can begin to scale up your test by adding more compute.
-Some other areas I'd reccomend testing is with different pipelineing configurations or with the number of client connections that you anticipate you'd be using in production.
+It's important test with a single instance to start finding the optimal settings.
+Then you can begin to scale up your test by adding either more IO Threads or Valkey instances.

+Testing should mirror your production workload as best it can.
+That's why I'd recommend checking out the documentation to find what other settings you may need to test with.
+For example, we tested with the default settings of 50 client connections and 3 byte payloads.
+Your production workload may look different so explore all the settings!

 If you enjoyed this read make sure to check out my blog [TippyBits.com](https://tippybits.com) where I post content like this on a regular basis.
 Stay curious my friends!